-- be either a New Zealand citizen or permanent resident - be a mid-career researcher whose PhD was conferred more than six years and less than twelve years from the closing date for applications (PhD conferred on or after 25 July 2012 and before 24 July 2018).
+- be either a New Zealand citizen or permanent resident (i.e. hold a New Zealand Permanent Resident Visa) - be a mid-career researcher whose PhD was conferred more than four years and less than twelve years from the closing date for applications (PhD conferred on or after 10 July 2013 and before 10 July 2021).
 The eligibility period for PhD conferral may be extended beyond twelve years under any of the following scenarios at the discretion of Royal Society Te Apārangi: